Exec Director Kate Brown reviews GLISPA Highlights, May 2019…

 - Secondly, Johns Hopkins University included islands in its one day climate change symposium at the National Academy of Sciences and this was broadcasted live on CSPAN in a session moderated by the Washington Post.
 The results of this include outreach and interest from US islands including Louisiana, Miami Dade County and Cape Cod sharing common interests with other islands.

-Last week, we saw the release of Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
+Furthermore, this month, we saw the release of Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
 This report provides very sobering reading: one million species are currently threatened with extinction and we are undermining the entire natural infrastructure on which our modern world depends.

 This is the most comprehensive assessment of global biodiversity ever undertaken.
 Among other things, it identifies that goals for conserving and sustainably using nature whilst achieving sustainability cannot be met by current trajectories.
 Goals for 2030 and beyond may only be achieved through transformative changes across economic, social, political and technological factors.
 We know that the unique characteristics that make island biodiversity so special also leave it particularly fragile and vulnerable.
 As recognised in the Convention on Biological Diversity (CBD) on Island Biodiversity - despite the high levels of biodiversity and the prevalence of endemism, island species are present in relatively small numbers, making them very vulnerable to extinction.